Arjun Sarja filmography

-Arjun Sarja is an Indian actor, producer and director who works predominantly in Tamil cinema and he also established his career in Telugu and Kannada cinema apart from a few Hindi and Malayalam films.
-He debuted as a child actor in the film Simhada Mari Sainya in the year 1981.
-Sarja had acted in more than 160 movies.
+Arjun Sarja is an Indian actor, producer and director who works predominantly in Tamil cinema and Kannada.
+He also established his career in Telugu cinema apart from a few Hindi and Malayalam films.
+He debuted as an actor in the film Simhada Mari Sainya in Kannada in the year 1981.
+Sarja had acted in more than 165 movies.
 He has directed 12 films and also produced and distributed a number of films.
 After starring in numerous Kannada films with minor roles, he starred in his first movie as an independent actor in Male Bantu Male.
 In 1984, Sarja made his Tamil debut in Rama Narayanan's film Nandri.
 During the subsequent years he acted in many Telugu and Kannada films portraying lead and supporting roles in Trimurtulu (1987), Premagni (1989), Prathap (1990) and Shivanaga (1992).

 Sarja made his directorial debut with the film Sevagan in 1992.
 In 1993, he starred in his first breakthrough film as a contemporary actor in S. Shankar's Gentleman, which opened to positive reviews, while Sarja went on to win the Tamil Nadu State Film Award for Best Actor.
 He then starred in commercially successful films such as Jai Hind (1994), Karnaa (1995), and the crime drama film Kurudhipunal (1995).
 In 1999, he starred in the political thriller Mudhalvan (1999).
 Sarja won critical acclaim for portraying an ambitious television reporter who became the Chief Minister of Tamil Nadu for a day.
 The film ran for over 100 days in theaters and won awards on a regional scale.

 In 2000, he starred in Vasanth's film Rhythm.
 He appeared in several action films in which he directed and featured in lead roles are Ezhumalai (2002) and Parasuram (2003), while also starred in Arasatchi (2004).
 The films, Giri (2004) and Marudhamalai (2007) were box office hits, while several were average grossers including Madrasi (2006), Vathiyar (2006) and Durai (2008).
 He portrayed the role of the Hindu deity Hanuman in Krishna Vamsi's devotional film Sri Anjaneyam (2004).

 Since 2010, Sarja has attempted to change his "action king" image and played negative roles.
 In 2011, he starred alongside Ajith Kumar in Venkat Prabhu's crime thriller Mankatha, which became a box office success.
 The following year he appeared in Kannada film Prasad, for which he won the Karnataka State Film Award for Best Actor.
 He then starred in Mani Ratnam's Kadal (2013), in which he portrayed in the role of a smuggler, which went on to become a box office failure.
 In a directorial venture, Jai Hind 2 became a box office success in Kannada, while the Tamil and Telugu versions failed at the box office.
 In 2017, he starred in his 150th film Nibunan which was simultaneously made in Kannada as Vismaya.
 He then acted in the Telugu film Naa Peru Surya, followed by the Tamil action movie Irumbu Thirai (2018), which later became a blockbuster at the box office.